deebratforlife/Python-for-Bio/README.md

 # Python-for-Bio
-Several codes for wrangling biological data - starting from simple to advanced.
+Codes for wrangling biological data - starting from simple python functions.
 Goal is to serve as helpful source for bioinfo data analysis.